 Threats at work are toxic.
 They create anger, breed fear, destroy relationships, undermine trust, increase turnover, increase demands for pay, stimulate theft and fraud, degrade production quality, and introduce delays and foot-dragging through passive resistance.

 Yet people use threats because they believe they work.
 There are those who believe that threats motivate; that a little bit of fear gets a lot of extra production.
-Indeed, I do believe that I could produce a study that would buttress this belief — if you will allow me to choose the population studied, and if you will permit me to ignore long-term effects.
+Indeed, I do believe that I could produce a study that would buttress this belief — if you'll allow me to choose the population studied, and if you'll permit me to ignore long-term effects.

 But we live in a world in which we must account for long-term effects, and we cannot choose the population we work with.
 In that world, threats don't actually work.